nathancarter/weblurch/doc/plan.md

    `DOMEditTracker` spec is already a cohesive whole, and large.
  * In the `DOMEditAction` and `DOMEditTracker` test specs, reference this new spec.
- * Add undo and redo methods to a `DOMEditAction` instance that execute or undo the action (without checking first to see if it actually makes sense to do it, just trusting).
+ * Add tests for all undo/redo actions of `DOMEditAction` into that new testing suite.

 For each of the following features, add tests for them to [the `LurchEditor` spec](lurcheditor-spec.litcoffee.html).